alexamies/chinesedict-js/typescript/README.md

-## Integration with Typescript
+## Integration with TypeScript
 Status: Preliminary

 ## Prerequisites
-The integration is based on [Typescript modules](https://www.typescriptlang.org/docs/handbook/modules.html), which share the same concept of modules as ECMAScript 2015 (ES6).
+The integration is based on [TypeScript modules](https://www.typescriptlang.org/docs/handbook/modules.html), which share the same concept of modules as ECMAScript 2015 (ES6).